Los Angeles Rams vs. Arizona Cardinals NFL Wild Card Round Odds, Plays and Insights for January 17, 2022

 - This year, the Cardinals have won ATS in each of their two games as an underdog of 4 points or more.

-- Arizona's games this year have eclipsed the over/under in 47.1% of its opportunities (eight times in 17 games with a set point total).
+- Arizona has eclipsed the over/under in 47.1% of its opportunities this year (eight times over 17 games with a set point total).

-- Arizona is 9-3 against the spread and 10-2 overall in games when it puts up more than 21.9 points.
+- Arizona is 9-3 against the spread and 10-2 overall when the team records more than 21.9 points.

-- The Cardinals have 14 giveaways this season, while the Rams have 25 takeaways.
+- The Cardinals have turned the ball over 14 times, 11 fewer times than the Rams have forced turnovers (25).

 Home and road insights

-- At home this year, Los Angeles is 5-3 overall and 4-4 against the spread.

-- At home, the Rams are 3-2 ATS as 4-point favorites or more.
+- At home, as 4-point favorites or greater, the Rams are 3-2 ATS.

-- Los Angeles has gone over the total in four of eight games at home this season.
+- This year, Los Angeles has hit the over in four of eight home games.

-- The average point total in Rams home games this season is 50.1 points, 0.6 more than this matchup's over/under (49.5).

-- On the road, the Cardinals have two wins ATS (2-1) as 4-point underdogs or more.

-- This season, in nine away games, Arizona has gone over the total four times.
+- In nine away games this season, Arizona has gone over the total four times.

 Powered by Data Skrive.